Find Trade Colleges

 Winterville, NC

 You’ll be in good company if you decide to attend Pitt Community College.
 It ranked #4 on our 2023 Most Popular Mechanical Engineering Undergraduate Certificate Trade Schools in North Carolina list.
-Located in the suburb of Winterville, Pitt Community College is a public college with a medium-sized student population.
+Located in the midsize suburb of Winterville, Pitt Community College is a public school with a moderately-sized student population.

 Of the 5 students majoring in me tech at Pitt Community College, 80% are male and 20% are female.

-Full Mechanical Engineering Technology at Pitt Community College Report
+Read full report on Mechanical Engineering Technology at Pitt Community College

-You’ll be in good company if you decide to attend Blue Ridge Community College.
-It ranked #4 on our 2023 Most Popular Mechanical Engineering Undergraduate Certificate Trade Schools in North Carolina list.
-Blue Ridge Community College is a small public school located in the large suburb of Flat Rock.
+Edgecombe Community College ranked #6 on this year’s Most Popular Mechanical Engineering Undergraduate Certificate Trade Schools in North Carolina list.
+Edgecombe Community College is a small public school located in the rural area of Tarboro.

 Full Mechanical Engineering Technology at Edgecombe Community College Report